vamshikrish007/python-for-deveops-june28/README.md

-<h4>Will learn the step by step devops using python, microservices, aws</h4>
+<h4>Will learn the step by step implementation of deveops using Python, Microservices, Aws and Git</h4>